artefactual/atom-docs/user-manual/reports-printing/create-physical-storage-report.rst

 Box label reports in AtoM are generated asynchronously in the background using `Gearman <http://gearman.org>`__, AtoM's job manager.
-You will need to make sure that Gearman is properly configured during installation to be able to generate reports - for more information, see: :ref:`installation-asynchronous-jobs`.
+You will need to make sure that Gearman is properly configured during installation to be able to generate reports - for more information, see: :ref:`maintenance-asynchronous-jobs`.
 Additional information about the status of any report generation :term:`job` can also be seen via **Manage > Jobs** - for more information on the Jobs management page in AtoM, see: :ref:`manage-jobs`.